netket/netket/docs/docs/getting_started.rst

     op = nk.optimizer.Sgd(learning_rate=0.01)

-You can then chose an optimizer from the :ref:`optim` submodule.
+You can then chose an optimizer from the :ref:`optimizer` submodule.
 You can also use an arbitrary flax optimiser, or define your own.

 .. code-block:: python